kaykermit/accept-payments-intent/README.md

 Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

-You should see all tests listed here pass https://stripe.com/docs/testing.
+You should see all tests listed here pass.

 ## Author